jmcook1186/RemoteIceSurfaceAnalyser/README.md

 March 2020: updated outputs.
 Now collates individual tiles into a multifile xarray dataset and saves to netcdf.
 Data summary is also saved as netcdf in the output folder.
 Much neater and more navigable output file structure.

 April 2020: revised cloud interpolation - now infills cloud NaNs with the layer median value rather than a 2D nearest neighbour or RBF function because the latter options were prohibitively slow.
 When the rest of the processing takes ~7 mins, it is not worth waiting >30 mins for infilling cloudy pixels.
 This can probably be improved in future.

+April 2020: system test revealed bug in multi-year runs.
+The interpolate_missing_date() function fails when iterating over multiple years or tiles other than 22wev.
+Need to investigate why this is happening.
+UPDATE: Fixed for multiple tiles - issue was accidental hardcoding of tile-specific folder in filepath.

 ## Contributions